Trump vows North Korea threat will be met with 'fire and fury'

 The president also said North Korea's leader, Kim Jong Un, has been "very threatening" recently.

-U.S. officials believe North Korea now has the capability to put a nuclear weapon on a missile, NBC News learned Tuesday.
+U.S. officials believe North Korea now has the capability to put a nuclear weapon on a missile, NBC News reported on Tuesday, confirming a report in The Washington Post.
 According to a U.S. official briefed on the assessment, the advance does not mean North Korea has a nuclear-tipped intercontinental ballistic missile (ICBM) that can survive reentry accurately.

 Last month, North Korea proved its missile capabilities have reached a point where U.S. cities are within "target range."